 Since my son was tiny I have pointed out letters, signs, colors… now that he is too big and I am too pregnant to have him in the Ergo we still play this game.
-Today we went for coffee ( apple cider) and found lots of letter along the way.
+It’s a simple letter hunt.
+Today we went for coffee ( apple cider) and found lots of letters along the way.
 The small pad we used fits easily in my purse and also serves as a doodle pad if he’s getting antsy while we are out.

 - Gather your materials.
 You will need a pencil , a marker, and a pad of paper.

 - Write the alphabet on your pad with your marker.
 You can do uppercase, lowercase or a mix!

 - Go run your errands.
 When you have a chance find some letters.
 This sign was a gold mine!

 - Don’t forget to check them off your list.

 - A fun variation would be to take pictures of the letters, print them off and make a poster or book.
 Once my little guy is a little better with the camera we will be tackling this one.